Kvieta1990/Kvieta1990.github.io/_posts/2024-01-13-dockerize_addie.md

     Use the command `docker images` to check the new committed image in the docker image list.

+    > The `flask_addie` here refers to the name of the image to be created by the commitment.
+It could be possible that an image with the same name already exists on the local host.
+In such a situation, the existing image with the same name as, e.g., `flask_addie`, will be renamed to `<none>` and the new `flask_addie` stays the latest.

-12. Prepare a `Dockerfile` file, as below,
+13. Prepare a `Dockerfile` file, as below,

     ```
     FROM flask_addie